tharunthammaiahbj/AkiraAI/Dataset/description_summarization/mixed_input_markdown/page_17.md

+Extract and summarize the essential information from the raw tech documentation markdown.
+Focus on key details such as instructions, explanations, workflows, and important concepts, ensuring clarity and relevance.
+Adapt to different markdown formats while maintaining a concise, well-structured, and informative summary.

 OOPs Concepts in Python - javatpoint[![](https://images.javatpoint.com/static/img/logo.png)](/)

 | |  | [×](javascript:void(0)) | | --- | --- | | search |  |